gastonrey/big_five_results_parser/README.md

 `serializer = BigFiveResultsTextSerializer.new(txt_result)`
 `serializer.to_h` This will return a hash with all the contained tables at the txt file just parsed.

+To post resuls just run:

+`ruby bin/post_results.rb` This is the ruby script that parse, post and output results.

 # Notes